Skip to content

 • For a comprehensive list of prohibited, restricted, and counterfeit items, click

-Below are just a few examples from the full list, but be sure to check the official sources to stay on the safe side.
+Below are just a few examples from the full list; however, please verify the official sources for accuracy.

 Prohibited goods